SkaLe3/DoodleJump/README.md

 # Doodle Jump clone
 ![video placeholder]()
-This is my implementation of a Doodle Jump clone, initially  created as a test task for a C++ developer internship.
+This is my implementation of a Doodle Jump clone, initially  created as a test task for a C++ game developer internship.
 The project was built in 5 days, and after some time, I revisited it to fix a couple of bugs, improve code quality, enhance visuals, and polish it for public release.
 ***

 ## Project Overview